-I'm currently a UX Researcher for the Web Initiatives team at UT Health San Antonio.
+I'm currently an interaction designer with the Experience Design Group at Dell Technologies.
 I have a strong instinct for when to apply time-tested and reliable techniques and when to challenge the status quo.

 “ I have directly observed Brent’s skill-set in regard to user research, both generative and formative, and usability testing including developing a detailed test plan, recruiting participants, setting up tasks and scenarios to ensure he’s measuring the desired aspects of the design, execution of the usability test, and presentation of both preliminary and final results.